 by Joss Winter7 minute read

 This month, North Kesteven District Council in Lincolnshire is implementing new charges for what is still often referred to as “Schedule 2” waste.
-That’s the name given to waste from properties such as schools and care homes, which is classified as “household waste”, but which councils are allowed to charge for collecting.
+That’s the name given to waste from properties such as schools, churches and care homes, which is classified as “household waste”, but which councils are allowed to charge for collecting.
 With many councils looking for every opportunity to raise revenues to fill the gap left by declining central government support, will other’s be following suit?

 North Kesteven was unusual in giving “Schedule 2” premises free collections, but it seems that many councils have not yet examined in detail whether they should be changing their charging system to reflect their current charging powers.